IICC - Volunteers

 IICC-AR

-Volunteers are an important part of ensuring student success in Beaverton.
-Every effort will be made to recruit and organize parent, guardians and community volunteers in a manner which will ensure maximum contribution to the educational growth of students, enrichment of school programs and to increased school-community involvement and communication.
+Volunteers are an important part of ensuring student success in the Beaverton School District.
+Every effort will be made to recruit and organize parents/guardians and community volunteers in a manner which ensures maximum contribution to the educational growth of students, enrichment of school programs and increase in community involvement.

 District Online Volunteer Management System